billsix/programmingFromTheGroundUp/docs/source/functions.rst

 some work to do.

-The first thing it does is save the current base pointer register, FIXMEAMPebp-indexed;, by doing ``pushl %ebp``.
+The first thing it does is save the current base pointer register,
+%ebp;, by doing ``pushl %ebp``.
 The base pointer is a special register used for accessing function parameters and local variables.
-Next, it copies the stack pointer to FIXMEAMPebp-indexed; by doing ``movl %esp, %ebp``.
+Next, it copies the stack pointer to %ebp; by doing ``movl %esp, %ebp``.
 This allows you to be able to access the function parameters as fixed indexes from the base pointer.
 You may think that you can use the stack pointer for this.
 However, during your